-Print version Current manual (for older manuals, click here) Reference Sheet Configuration options & accessories
+Print version Current manual (older manuals) Reference Sheet Configuration options & accessories

 The SBE 39-IM is a high-accuracy temperature (pressure optional) recorder with built-in Inductive Modem.
 The modem provides reliable, low-cost, real-time data transmission for up to 100 sensors — all 39-IMs or a mix with other IM-capable instruments — using a single, plastic-coated, steel mooring cable.
 IM instruments clamp anywhere along the inherently rugged mooring cable; expensive and potentially unreliable multi-conductor cables are not required.